Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Usually accompanying the leopard’s head are date letter, maker’s mark and hallmarks for different silver standards (commonly used are lion passant for sterling silver and seated Britannia for Britannia silver).

 What are British Silver Hallmarks from the Edinburgh Assay Office?
-How to Identify Them?
+How to Read and Identify Them?

 British silver hallmarks from the Edinburgh assay office are official stamps that guarantee silver purity.

-These markings are identified by a three-towered castle symbol, typically accompanied by a thistle mark indicating Scottish sterling standard, a maker’s mark, and a date letter.
+These markings are identified by a three-towered castle symbol, typically accompanied by a thistle mark indicating Scottish silver standard, a maker’s mark, and a date letter.

 Before the thistle was adopted, Edinburgh often used other marks to indicate the standard, sometimes in combination with the castle.